mattpodwysocki/blog_posts/mapbox-mcp-crewai-updated.md

    - Total distance and time
    - Turn-by-turn directions for each segment

-The agents collaborate automatically—no manual data passing required.
+The agents collaborate automatically.
+No manual data passing required.

 ## Complete Working Example